Last updated August 27th, 2025.

 A brief history of the Vietnamese economy would cover the nation’s extremely high GDP growth rate, often exceeding 8% annually in the late 1980s and 1990s following the war.

 Growth fell below 7% on average by the 2010s.
-While this still ranked Vietnam among Asia’s best-performing countries, it didn’t meet analyst expectations.
+While this still ranked Vietnam among Asia’s best-performing countries, it didn’t quite meet analyst expectations.

-Looking back at a 2005 report by Goldman Sachs, Vietnam’s economy was predicted to become the world’s 35th largest economy, with a per capita GDP of $4,357 by 2020.
+Looking way back at a 2005 report by Goldman Sachs, Vietnam’s economy was predicted to become the world’s 35th largest economy, with a per capita GDP of $4,357 by 2020.

-Vietnam’s GDP per capita is at US$4,316 nowadays.
-It’s an impressive feat, considering how the world’s economy was severely hit by COVID-19 that year, something Goldman Sachs surely couldn’t foresee.
-Still, it isn’t there yet.
+It’s an impressive feat, considering how the world’s economy was severely hit by travel restrictions that year, something Goldman Sachs surely couldn’t foresee.

-But Vietnam’s economy isn’t doing poorly by any means, either.
+Vietnam’s economy isn’t doing poorly by any means, either.
 It’s one of the ASEAN region’s top performers besides Cambodia and the Philippines (and sometimes, Indonesia).

-More so than that, Vietnam’s economy avoided every single recession in the past 30 years.
 They sustained positive GDP growth during every single one, from the Asian Financial Crisis to the US-China Trade War.
 It’s also one of the few countries benefiting from said war.

 This rare type of long-term recession avoidance is an excellent sign of Vietnam’s stability and a claim that only a handful of countries can make.